Bobuxstation/Coal-Launcher/README.md

 You can add your own HTML5 games to your coal-launcher collection and even change the game provider for the market tab!

-## Note

-This project is still in beta, it is recommended to delete the coal launcer data folder before installing a new version